 At December 31, 2008, the fair value of our Brownsville reporting unit exceeded its carrying amount and the fair value of our River reporting unit exceeded its carrying amount.
 Therefore, we did not recognize any impairment charges during the year ended December 31, 2008.
-However, given the continued contraction in the financial and credit markets and the related volatility in the price of our common units, we will continue to monitor the recoverability of goodwill.
 A significant decline in the price of our common units with a resulting increase in our weighted average cost of capital, the loss of a significant customer, or an unforeseen increase in the costs to operate and maintain our terminals and pipelines, may result in the recognition of an impairment charge in the future.